All Episodes

 This is from July 25th Weekly Standard, by the way, we're reading to you here.

-They think that this pair hatched this whole plot to undermine because they're a bunch of libs.
+They think that this pair hatched this whole plot to undermine, because they're a bunch of libs.

 Folks, they're just trying to undermine the war in Iraq and the Bush presidency.

-Number two, Wilson insisted both that he had uh debunked reports of Iraq's interest in Niger uranium and that Vice President Cheney had to have been informed of this.
+Number two, Wilson insisted both that he had debunked reports of Iraq's interest in Niger uranium and that Vice President Cheney had to have been informed of this.

-On at least two occasions, Wilson admitted that he had no direct knowledge to support some of his claims.
+The intelligence committee found otherwise when it questioned Wilson under oath on at least, and I'm reading from the report now, on at least two occasions, Wilson admitted that he had no direct knowledge to support some of his claims.

-It meaning he made it up.
+Meaning he made it up.

 But the Senate Intelligence Committee found that the CIA and Wilson had been unaware of the documents until eight months after his trip.

-Moreover, it found that no one believed Wilson's trip, added a great deal of new information to the story.
+Moreover, it found that no one believed Wilson's trip added a great deal of new information to the story.

 This is from the committee report again.